JoinCODED/TASK-Masterclass-M15-Next-JS/README.md

 ## Data Fetching

-Use the following URL for making requests: `https://rickandmortyapi.com`.
-Have a look at it in Altair, and make sure to add `/graphql` when testing in Altair.
+Use the following URL for making requests: `https://rickandmortyapi.com/graphql`.
+Have a look at it in Altair.

 1. Add the `client` to `api/index.ts`: